sanalmgr/Light-Field-Image-Quality-Assessment-with-Atrous-Convolutions/README.md

 ## Code:
 ## Training Model:
-1. Prepare the horizontal and vertical EPIs using the code Coming Soon.
+1. Prepare the horizontal and vertical EPIs using the method MultiEPL https://bit.ly/3Da8fB6.
 2. To train the model, import functions from training_model.py file, and pass the parameters accordingly.